matthewyang204/Geometry-Dash-Local/README.md

 ---------------
 Citing sources:
-v1.5 is just a local version identical to griffpatch's Geometry Dash v1.5, which can be found here: https://scratch.mit.edu/projects/105500895
+This repository just contains local versions of online Geometry Dash games found online on Scratch's website. v1.5 is just a local version identical to griffpatch's Geometry Dash v1.5, which can be found here: https://scratch.mit.edu/projects/105500895